Quick Facts About MPGe

 How Is MPGe Calculated?

 True, pulling 33.7 kWh of electricity from the grid in a place dependent on coal power is not quite the same as using wind power.
-However, such an average makes for a more reasonable comparison that is applicable to drivers.
+However, such an average makes for a more reasonable comparison to drivers.

-This is simple enough for fully electric cars that do not contain an internal combustion engine.
-The math gets trickier for a PHEV such as a Chrysler Pacifica Hybrid or a Toyota Prius Prime.
-These vehicles use an MPGe rating when driven on electric power only, with conventional mpg ratings applying once their batteries are depleted and their gas engines kick on.
+This equation is simple enough for fully electric cars that do not contain an internal combustion engine (ICE).
+The math gets trickier for a PHEV such as a Chrysler Pacifica Hybrid or a Toyota Prius Plug-in Hybrid.
+These vehicles use an MPGe rating when driven on electric power only, with conventional mpg ratings applying once their batteries deplete and their gas engines kick on.

-MPGe is an important way to compare how efficient an electrified car is because it is linked directly to how much it costs to charge the vehicle and how much power the EV needs to draw from the grid to top off its battery.
+MPGe is an important way to compare the efficiency of an electrified car because it is linked directly to the cost of charging the vehicle and the power the EV needs to draw from the grid to top off its battery.

 MORE: 10 Best Electric Car Deals